 Please contact us for a demo and information on pricing as well as details of how we can help integrate the portal into your risk assessments and travel procedures.
 More information is also available in our mini site at https://riskline.openbriefing.org/.

 * For the Enterprise plan at the community rate.
 Payable annually.

 Insurance is an important form of risk management for NGOs that might not be able to bear a significant unplanned financial loss resulting from a security or medical incident in the field.
 Yet, engaging with brokers and insurers to purchase the right insurance policies can be a confusing and sometimes frustrating process.
-To help, we have republished our guide from 2018 and included German, Spanish, and Portuguese translations kindly provided by the volunteers at Charity Translators.
+To help, we have republished our guide from 2018 and included Arabic, German, Spanish, and Portuguese translations kindly provided by the volunteers at Charity Translators.

 Progressive grantmakers are increasingly keen to foster the safety and resilience of their grantees in the face of increased attacks, harassment, and censorship.
 As has been shown in Myanmar, Afghanistan, and Ukraine, grantmakers' resources, connections, and influence, mean that they are also frequently called upon to respond to serious attacks and other emergencies affecting their grantees.
 To support grantmakers in these roles, we have distilled our experiences supporting the safety and resilience of foundations and their grantees around the world into a quick reference card.

 We have added protest leaders and aid workers to the list of communities covered by our Holistic Security Toolkit.
 The Toolkit is a curated library of essential resources for specific communities of at-risk civic actors.
 The third-party resources can be filtered by one or more of the following variables: Language (English, Spanish), Community (Women human rights defenders, LGBT+ activists, Environmental defenders, Freelance journalists, Protest leaders, Aid workers) or Domain (Safety and security, Digital security, Wellbeing and resilience).